KostyaTolok/TechJournal/README.md

   **1. Install Docker and Docker compose**

-  **2. Download latest docker compose file and put it in a separate directory**
+  **2. Download the latest docker compose file and put it in a separate directory**

   **3. Create .env file and set these variables: DATABASE_NAME, DATABASE_USER, DATABASE_PASSWORD, SUPER_USERNAME, SUPERUSER_EMAIL, SUPERUSER_PASSWORD**